Principal Investigator:

 Uriel finished his undergraduate studies in engineering in biotechnology at the Monterrey Institute of Technology and Higher Education and his Msc in Systems and Synthetic Biology at the University of Edinburgh.
 He is currently working on understanding bacterial electrophysiology in E. coli.

 Evelin finished her undergraduate degree in Biological Sciences at the University of Edinburgh, developing a strong interest in engineering biology.
-She is now working on developing novel whole-cell biosensors.
+She is now working on developing novel whole-cell biosensors and understanding allostery of chemoreceptors.

 Master Students